Identification- and many moment-robust inference via invariant moment conditions: Simulation results

 The left panel of Figure \ref{fig:size} shows the rejection rate of the different tests when testing $H_0\colon\beta=0$ at a $5\%$ level for $k$ ranging from $2$ to $50$ and $\pi=\sqrt{8/n}$ as in \citet{hausman2012instrumental}.
 For weak instruments all identification robust tests are close to size correct as long as the number of instruments is not too high.
 In line with the theory from Sections \ref{subsec:independent} and \ref{sec:score}, the rejection rates of the fixed-$k$ AR and score tests drop when the number of instruments increases.
 The MI and jackknife AR and score tests remain size correct.
 HFUL is conservative for few weak instruments, but becomes oversized for many instruments.

 In the right panel of Figure \ref{fig:size}, we consider a DGP in which the data are clustered.
 The figure shows the rejection rates of the cluster fixed-$k$ AR, the cluster MI AR and the cluster jackknife AR for the same hypothesis and 10,000 data sets.
 Appendix \ref{sapp:details MC} details the exact implementation.
-This figure is similar to the figure for independent data in the sense that the cluster fixed-$k$ AR test is conservative, whereas the cluster MI AR test is size correct.
-Surprisingly, the cluster jackknife AR test is slightly oversized.
+This figure is similar to the figure for independent data in the sense that the cluster fixed-$k$ AR test is conservative, whereas the cluster MI AR and cluster jackknife AR tests are size correct.

 We next study the power against $H_0\colon\beta=0$ of the tests from the previous subsection when varying the true $\beta$ between $-2$ and $2$.
 We fix $\pi=\sqrt{128/n}$ to attain reasonable power, set the number of instruments $k=30$ and vary the degree of heteroskedasticity by choosing $\kappa\in\{2,6\}$.
 The values of the other parameters in the DGP are unaltered.